juanelas/scrypt-pbkdf/src/doc/readme-template.md

 | 2**19=524288   | 10949ms ±0.32% | 57097ms ±0.79%   | 23974ms ±1.56%   |
 | 2**20=1048576  | 22882ms ±0.45% | 114637ms ±0.98%  | 47470ms ±0.15%   |

-You can easily create you own benchmark by cloning [this repo](https://github.com/juanelas/scrypt-pbkdf), running `npm install`, then `npm run build` and finally open `benchmark/browser/index.html` with your browser.
+You can easily create your own benchmark by cloning [this repo](https://github.com/juanelas/scrypt-pbkdf), running `npm install`, then `npm run build` and finally open `benchmark/browser/index.html` with your browser.

 Benchmarks for Node.js are way better than the ones obtained with browsers, probably because the different packages make use of native implementations.
 In the case of `scrypt-pbkdf` the performance is the same as the native Node.js `crypto.scrypt()`, since it is just a thin wrapper of it.
 The following table summarizes the benchmarks with Node 12 LTS in the same computer.